Ajfriel86/PilateParadise/README.md

 ## About

-The goal of delivering this site is to fullfil an end-user's needs when searching for a Pilates studio in their area.
-The site comprises of information regarding various classes and when they are on, as well as teacher information who guide the classes.
+The goal of delivering this site is to fulfill an end-user's needs when searching for a Pilates studio in their area.
+The site comprises of information regarding various classes and when they are on, as well as teacher information who guides the classes.

 ---